mmalekzadeh/replacement-autoencoder/README.md

 # Replacement AutoEncoder (RAE)
-Keras Implementation of the Paper " ... ".
+Keras Implementation of the Paper "Replacement AutoEncoder: A Privacy-Preserving Algorithm for Sensory Data Analysis".